Rake (stock character): In restoration comedy

 The vicious rake is invariably presented as a despicable, if wealthy person, who thrives on scheming and intrigue.
-He is frequently married and abuses his wife (examples are Pinchwife in The Country Wife or Sir John Brute in John Vanbrugh's The Provok'd Wife).
+He is frequently married and abuses his wife.
+Examples are Pinchwife in The Country Wife and Sir John Brute in John Vanbrugh's The Provoked Wife.

-Finally, the philosophical rake, the most attractive libertine figure, is characterized by self-control and refined behavior as well as by a capacity for manipulating others.
+The philosophical rake, the most attractive libertine figure, is characterized by self-control and refined behavior and a capacity for manipulating others.
 His pronounced libertine leanings are not supposed to contribute anything to the comic development of the plot.
-Rather, his libertinism is serious, thus reflecting the philosophical principles of the pleasure-seeking, cynical Court Wits.
-It is this kind of libertinism that has secured the notoriety of, say, William Wycherley's The Country Wife, George Etherege's The Man of Mode, and Sir Charles Sedley's Bellamira: or, The Mistress.
-Not only characters like Horner and Dorimant spring to mind but also Rodophil and Palamede in Dryden's Marriage-a-la-Mode, Longvil and Bruce in Thomas Shadwell's The Virtuoso and the eponymous heroine in Sedley's Bellamira.
+Rather, his libertinism is serious, reflecting the philosophical principles of the pleasure-seeking, cynical Court Wits.
+It is this kind of libertinism that has secured the notoriety of William Wycherley's The Country Wife, George Etherege's The Man of Mode, and Sir Charles Sedley's Bellamira: or, The Mistress.
+Characters like Horner and Dorimant spring to mind but also Rodophil and Palamede in Dryden's Marriage-a-la-Mode, Longvil and Bruce in Thomas Shadwell's The Virtuoso and the eponymous heroine in Sedley's Bellamira.

 These plays are not representative of the average Restoration comedy, however.
 The reform of the ordinary rakish gentleman is the common pattern for the ending of the play.
 Similarly, extravagant rakes enter into marriage.
 However, as soon as the persistence of the rakes remains almost unquestioned, it is difficult to decide whether libertines, no matter of what "colour", play a major part in their authors' satiric strategies.
 Although Etherege's Dorimant is "tamed" by Harriet, his conversion at the end is rather doubtful.
 Similarly, Wycherley's Horner is not punished satirically.

 The libertine philosophy that the scintillating persistent rakes display seems to rebel against the narrow-mindedness and hypocrisy lurking behind the facade of Puritan honesty and bourgeois moral standards.
 It has been pointed out that the views of the philosophical libertine were strongly influenced by the philosophy of Thomas Hobbes.
-But then, Hobbes was not necessarily an unquestioned ideal among the court élite, and Hobbesian ideas certainly did not permeate many comedies.
+Hobbes was not necessarily an unquestioned ideal among the court élite, and Hobbesian ideas certainly did not permeate many comedies.
 John Dryden, for one, drew on Hobbesian ideas in his tragedies but these ideas are internalised by villains only.